audiojs/audio/README.md

 ```
 See more options and usage in [the documentation](/docs).

-This object allows you to hold extensive PCM data and do reading and writing on it, where you can also use [other algorithm/compression/whatever functions][npm-audiojs].
-It also acts as a middleman for decoding and encoding different audio formats in JavaScript.
+This object enables you to hold extensive PCM data and do reading and writing on it, where it also works as a central object for [other algorithmic functions][npm-audiojs] for things like conversion, compression, or any type of audio manipulation.
+For example, it can work as the middleman for encoding and decoding audio formats.

 Visit [audio.js](https://github.com/audiojs) for more audio utilities in JavaScript.